kushalchawla/Frustration-Prediction-In-Emails/README.md

 Instructions to use:

-  For Python 3:
+  For Python 2.x/3.x:

   import pandas as pd

-  df = pd.read_csv("./enron-FFP.csv") #assuming the dataset is downloaded in the same directory as the code file.
+  df = pd.read_csv("./enron-FFP.csv") #assuming the dataset is downloaded in the same directory as the script.

 If you use the dataset in your research, please cite: